huggingface/datasets/datasets/eli5/README.md

 A system that succeeds at the supported task would be able to provide a coherent answer to even complex questions requiring a multi-step explanation, which is beyond the ability of even the larger existing models.
 The task is also thought as a test-bed for retrieval model which can show the users which source text was used in generating the answer and allow them to confirm the information provided to them.

-It should be noted however that the model is trained on data created by Reddit users, an information which may be lost if models trained on it are deployed in down-stream applications and presented to users without context.
+It should be noted however that the provided answers were written by Reddit users, an information which may be lost if models trained on it are deployed in down-stream applications and presented to users without context.
 The specific biases this may introduce are discussed in the next section.

 ### Discussion of Biases